SamsonKamunyu/Streamlit/README.md

 # Streamlit
 #30DaysOfStreamlit
 - Day 1 - Basic setup and installation of the Streamlit Library.
-- Day 2 - Immersion into building my first streamlit app.
+- Day 2 - Immersion into building a streamlit app.